cepdnaclk/e18-co227-Department-Course-Page-Group-B/docs/README.md

 # Please update this with your repository name and title
 repository-name: e18-co227-Department-Course-Page-Group-B
-title: Department Course Page
+title: Department Postgraduate Course Page
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Department Course Page
+# Department Postgraduate Course Page

 ---